teocci/RealtimeBoard/README.md

 1. Right-click the project node and choose New > Java Class.
 2. Type Figure as the Class Name and choose net.teocci.model in the Package dropdown list.
 Click Finish.
-3. In the source editor, add the following (in bold):
+3. In the source editor, add the following:

     ```
     public class Figure {